In our own words

 In 1989 my wife, Joy, and I came to England and started a market garden, growing a wide range of vegetables that we sold locally.
 A few years later we established ‘Peppers by Post’, the first company in Britain to grow and sell fresh chillies through the post.
 To make ends meet, I was a part-time domestic and international inspector for the organic industry.

-Most of my time is now dedicated to Sea Spring Seeds, where I am involved in vegetable varity trials, variety development and seed production.
+Most of my time is now dedicated to Sea Spring Seeds, which we started in 2007.
+I am involved in vegetable variety trials, variety development and seed production.
 As a self-styled domestic plant hunter and culinary ethnobotanist, I also do research on the vegetables and herbs used in Britain’s immigrant communities.
 It is an on-going project that has resulted in our ‘British Ethnic’ range of seeds, which includes the Dorset Naga chilli.”

 “I grew up growing vegetables as a keen helper on my parents’ organic market garden in West Dorset.
 I then went on to study agriculture at Aberystwyth University of Wales and eventually a PhD in Grassland Agronomy.
 In 1983 I visited America – to attend an international grassland research conference – and met Michael who was a PhD student there.